 - Select all the images you want to edit and then hit the Add Photos in the blue bar at the bottom of the screen.

-- Review, Edit and Rate the photos in the Album (Reject any images that you do not want to keep in the Lightroom Catalog).
-Remember that Lightroom will sync any file left in the Album when your resume syncing to your Creative Cloud account (if you have a Wi-Fi connection).
+- Review, Edit and Rate the photos in the Album.
+‘Reject’ any images that you do not want to keep in the Lightroom Catalog if you are trying to avoid uploading too many images to the Adobe creative Cloud (Creative Cloud subscribers who have only 20GB of storage).
+Remember that Lightroom will sync any file left in the Album when your resume syncing to your Creative Cloud account (if you have a Wi-Fi connection.

-- Use the Filter icon to show only the Rejected Files.
-In the Options choose Delete (they will be removed from the Lightroom catalog but will remain on the iPad and can still be accessed via the Photos app.
+- On your Mobile device, use the Filter icon to show only the Rejected Files.
+In the Options choose Delete (they will be removed from the Lightroom catalog but will remain on the iPad and can still be accessed via the Photos app).
+Note > You can choose to leave all images in the Lightroom Catalog if you do not plan to Sync with the Creative Cloud or have chosen to upgrade to the 1 TB Cloud Storage option and have access to fast WiFi connections.

-- When you have returned home connect the iPad Pro to your computer and import the Raw files into Photos.
+- When you have returned home connect the iPad Pro to your computer and import the Raw files into Apple’s Photos Application on the computer.

 - Import images into Lightroom or Archive to an External Drive/RAID (remember that the edited images that remained in your Lightroom Catalog on your iPad will automatically be shared/downloaded to Lightroom Classic on your computer.
 Just remember that the default location for these Raw images controlled in Preferences > Lightroom Sync